 Hello and welcome to The Old Summers Home.
 Today we are sharing how to make our Farmhouse Christmas Wreath.
 This perfect DIY project is easy to make in a matter of minutes and now includes a great video to make the perfect Christmas bow!

 Firstly, there are two things in this world that I officially am no good at!
 Wreaths and Bows.
+Hahaha, Yes, you read that right!
 Not sure which I am worse at, to be honest, but they never turn out how I envision them in my mind.
 So I wanted my wreath to be something I could do and do well.
 The Farmhouse Christmas Wreath is the perfect solution for me.
 Look it even has a bow on it!

 Deciding on your wreath style

 For me, farmhouse decor is my go-to and this Christmas I want to be able to incorporate that rustic charm into my decor.
-Knowing that I wanted rustic farmhouse it was pretty easy to go from there.
-All I needed to decide was how far out of the box I wanted to go.
+Knowing that I want rustic farmhouse makes it is pretty easy to go from here.
+All I need to decide is how far out of the box I want to go.
 Should I make it from scratch or utilize some treasures I have around the home?

 I would love for you to check out our new facebook page, JS Overhaul Contracting, and give us a bit of love!
-I’ll be adding a page on the website to explain all we have to offer and what services we provide so be sure to stay tuned!
+We now have a page on the website to explain what services we provide so be sure to check it out too!